 163. Birdingbury Road, Marton, Warwickshire Spotted by chance whilst driving through this village are three top-entry lanterns attached to wood pole (or wall, in the case of one of the lanterns) brackets.
-Although designed to accommodate a mercury vapour (MBF) lamp of up to 125 W, these lanterns all appear to have been converted to run high output compact fluorescents, in perhaps both an energy conservation move, as well as preparing for the impending obsolescence of mercury lamps, following a 'ban' on their production in 2015.
+Although designed to accommodate a mercury vapour (MBF) lamp of up to 125 Watt, these lanterns all appear to have been converted to run high output compact fluorescents, in perhaps both an energy conservation move, as well as preparing for the impending obsolescence of mercury lamps, following a 'ban' on their production in 2015.

 A wall-mounted Thorn Beta 4 provides illumination over the road's junction with the A423 Coventry Road.